List of Star Blazers episodes: Season 3

-Star Blazers Season 3 is an adaption of the Japanese Space Battleship Yamato III television season.
+Star Blazers Season 3 is an adaptation of the Japanese Space Battleship Yamato III television season.
 The plot of Season 3 opens at an undisclosed date, but presumably in 2203 or later.
 It concerns the travails of Earth and its Star Force as they get drawn into a galaxy-wide war between two enormous empires—the Galmans (the reformed Gamilon Empire) and the Bolar Federation.

 The plot was altered slightly from original Japanese script to account for flashback footage from the Japanese films, Yamato: The New Voyage.
 New Voyage and its sequel, Be Forever Yamato, which occur between Seasons 2 and 3, but were not aired in America, nor seen by most American fans.
 The films deal with the Gamilons and the Earthlings as they combine forces to fight the Dark Nebula Empire.
 The script of Season 3 was altered in those scenes to state (incorrectly) that the enemy was a remnant of the Comet Empire.

 Season 3 was adapted into English several years after the first two seasons, and uses a different voice cast.
 It also saw a very limited release, airing in syndication in handful of markets.
 As such, it did not receive a wide release until the early 90s when it was released on VHS as "Starblazers: The Lost Episodes".